La Porte County Personal Injury Lawyer

 In that case, if the court determined the claimant proved a total of $100,000 in damages, the consumer would receive only $90,000 to reflect their 10% of contributory fault.
-If the individual’s own conduct contributes 50 percent or more to the injury, then there will be no recovery allowed.
+If the individual’s own conduct contributes 50% or more to the injury, then they can recover no damages.

-When an individual is found to be entitled to compensation, the court will award amounts of money referred to as damages.
-Generally, these are designed to provide compensation for specific consequences of the injury, such as medical bills.
+When an individual found to be entitled to compensation, the court will award amounts of money referred to as damages.
+Generally, these attempt to provide compensation for specific consequences of the injury, such as medical bills.

 Sometimes the damages provide compensation for consequences that are not easily quantifiable, such as pain and suffering.
 On occasion, the court may award punitive damages to deter similar wrongdoing in the future.